edgio-docs/edgio-docs/guides/logs.md

 ### ds

-Destination, determined by split testing rules.
+Destination, determined by split testing rules, if there are any, otherwise left as the `default` router.

 ### be

-Backend, determined by split testing rules.
+Backend, determined by the routing rules.
+The names come from the `backends` structure exported from your `layer0.config.js` file.

 ### bk